 This guide is a hub to help you find resources for your English 1010 research.
-It links out to other research guides and can be used as a quick method for scheduling an appointment with me, should you need to.
+It links out to other research guides.

 Your success as a researcher will involve fluency with the following terms: